charlesknapp/Crowdfunding-Platform/README.md

 <a href="https://github.com/charlesknapp/Crowdfunding-Platform/tree/variant2"><img src="https://i.ibb.co/4JLpdBc/krowd-netlify-app.png"></a>

 ### Client Technologies Used
-ThirdWeb / Ethers - Handles the smart contract creation, connectivity between Thirdweb smart contracts and MetaMask wallet React - Client side rendering UI and components ReactDOM - provides DOM-specific methods that can be used at the top level of your app React-Router-DOM - Handles the routing and paths for pages
+ThirdWeb / Ethers - Handles the smart contract creation, connectivity between Thirdweb smart contracts and MetaMask wallet<br>
+React - Client side rendering UI and components<br>
+ReactDOM - provides DOM-specific methods that can be used at the top level of your app<br>
+React-Router-DOM - Handles the routing and paths for pages<br>
+<br><br>

-ViteJS - the default project management system for building the application AutoPrefixer - CSS parser and vendor CSS management PostCSS - CSS minification and orginization TailwindCSS - Frontend CSS service
+ViteJS - the default project management system for building the application<br>
+AutoPrefixer - CSS parser and vendor CSS management<br>
+PostCSS - CSS minification and orginization<br>
+TailwindCSS - Frontend CSS service<br>

 ### View Code Statistics
 Want to see exactly how much time was spent on each file, along with detailed project timing information?<br>